dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * I've also provided a precompiled version for users with EC0, this is the most common device on AMD systems: [SSDT-EC-USBX-AMD.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-USBX-AMD.aml)

 For those having troubles understanding the SSDTs regarding EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly set up your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
+And no need to add your DSDT to Opencore as its already inside your firmware.

 **For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.**